 We expect that loan servicing fees will continue to constitute a significant portion of ACRE Capital's revenues for the foreseeable future.
 Nearly all of these fees are derived from loans that ACRE Capital originates and sells through Fannie Mae, Freddie Mac or HUD programs or places with institutional investors.
 A decline in the number or value of loans that ACRE Capital originates for these investors or terminations of its servicing engagements will decrease these fees.
 HUD has the right to terminate ACRE Capital's current servicing engagements for cause.
-In addition to termination for cause, Fannie Mae and Freddie Mac may terminate ACRE Capital's servicing errors, such as errors in the timeliness or accuracy of reporting, a failure to maintain insurance, pay taxes or provide notices.
+In addition to termination for cause, Fannie Mae and Freddie Mac may terminate ACRE Capital's servicing arrangement without cause.
+ACRE Capital is also subject to losses that may arise as a result of servicing errors, such as errors in the timeliness or accuracy of reporting, a failure to maintain insurance, pay taxes or provide notices.
 In addition, ACRE Capital contracts with a third party to perform certain routine back-office aspects of loan servicing.
 If ACRE Capital or this third party fails to perform, or ACRE Capital breaches or the third-party causes ACRE Capital to breach its servicing obligations to Fannie Mae, Freddie Mac or HUD, ACRE Capital's servicing engagements may be terminated.
 Declines or terminations of servicing engagements or breaches of such obligations could materially adversely affect us.